Chapter 5 A new house in the town of Lind

 The men in the farming community had many ways of abusing their bodies.
 They were idle for many months of the year and got little exercise.
 But, if a job required, they would spend all day at heavy labor in the heat of the day.
 This was a time when men were very macho.
 No man ever complained about hard work.
 (They would always complain about poor crop prospects.)
 One would work to absolute fatigue without suggesting that they were tired.
 There was no such thing as exercise for health.
 The diet included lots of fattening foods.
 Russel enjoyed eggs, bacon, and buttered toast for breakfast every morning.
 Most men, including Russel, smoked cigarettes.
 Even at that date, cigarettes were called cancer sticks.

 The nearby O’Sullivan Reservoir provided some outstanding fishing.
 Russel took Vern Conklin fishing and showed him where the perch fishing was just outstanding.
 Vern enjoyed it so much that he brought his two older brothers back to the spot a month later.
 They were having so much fun that one of them fell overboard.
 In a rescue attempt a second brother fell overboard and both drowned.
 Russel worked with the volunteer crew dragging the lake to recover bodies.
 When they snagged a body and pulled it to the surface they grimly pulled the body onto the boat and Russel methodically disconnected the hook.
-He was a man who took duty seriously.
+Russel realized that some tasks, no matter how unpleasant, needed to be done.

 An Initial heart attack